pr4deepr/docker-example-omero/README.md

 Example of running OMERO.server and OMERO.web in Docker.

-This configuration will enable the export figure option by following instructions at: https://github.com/ome/omero-figure#enabling-figure-export **(Option 2)**
+This configuration will enable the export figure option based on: https://github.com/ome/omero-figure#enabling-figure-export **(Option 2)**